 IEAP laminate is a passive sensor that produces electric current and voltage in response to external stimuli.
 This suggests its outlook also as an energy harvester.
 The humidity-responsive IEAPs would find use in humidity sensing and even micro-scale energy harvesting.
 In this work, for the first time, ambient humidity gradient is converted directly, without intermediary conversion into mechanical energy, into electric energy.
 Additionally, for the first time, storage of harvested energy into the same energy-harvesting material is demonstrated.

 This work is organized as follows.
-Section 4 generalizes the IEAP’s charge-generation property from external stimuli.
-In addition to mechanical stress or strain, also ambient humidity is considered as an input.
-The design considerations for the IEAP sensor are discussed in section 4.1.
-The choice of materials for an IEAP is discussed in section 4.2 and the manufacturing process for the IEAPs investigated in this work is given in section 5.
+Section 4 generalizes the IEAP’s charge-generation property from various external stimuli: in addition to mechanical stress, also ambient humidity is considered as an input stimulus.
+The design considerations for the IEAP sensor are discussed in section 4.1 and the choice of materials for the IEAP is discussed in section 4.2.

+Manufacturing of the IEAPs is not in the scope of this work; two different existing types of IEAPs were selected for investigation of sensorial properties.
+Section 4.3 gives the main characteristics for the chosen IEAPs.
+The manufacturing process for these IEAPs is explained separately in section 8.1.